The Technology

 Image Processing - Astronomical Night

-An image is taken every 30 ms to 60 seconds with the 1816x1816 color astronomy camera and fish-eye lens.
+An image is taken every 30 ms to 60 seconds with the 2080x2080 color astronomy camera and fish-eye lens.
 The image is processed as follows (simple explanation):

 Daytime cloud detection presents a fundamentally different problem from nighttime astronomical imaging.
-The observed sky brightness is dominated by solar illumination, atmospheric scattering, and wavelength-dependent attenuation, requiring a model-based approach rather than direct thresholding.
+During daylight and twilight, observed sky brightness is dominated by solar illumination, atmospheric scattering, horizon gradients, and wavelength-dependent attenuation, requiring a physically modeled reference approach rather than direct thresholding.

 To address this, the system computes an idealized clear-sky radiance model for the current observing geometry and compares it to the observed camera image in real time.